ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 #### User mention element (Non-visible configuration element):

 This element serves as a container for the mapping elements and additionally functions as a configuration element.
 It allows the transmission of arbitrary values that are specific to the `@mention` users within the rich text components.
-Currently, this component have the belpw configuration properties/attributes for user mentions and plays the role of containing element for the user mapping elements.
+Currently, this component has the below configuration properties/attributes for user mentions and plays the role of containing the user mapping elements.

 This component can be used as a feature flag to enable the support for `@mention` in the rich text editor and viewer.
 If this component is not present at the children of the rich text editor or viewer, the component will function the same without the support